streamingfast/substreams-sink-kv/examples/wasm-query-service/README.md

 curl -sSf https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/utils/install.sh | bash
 ```

+> **Note** If you use `zsh`, the final installation instructions talks about sourcing `"$HOME/.zprofile` but it seems this file is not created properly in all cases.
+If it's the case, add `source "$HOME/.wasmedge/env"` at the end of your `.zshrc` file.

 ## Install

-Get from the [Releases tab](https://github.com/streamingfast/substreams-sink-kv/releases), or from source:
+Get the binary from the [Releases page](https://github.com/streamingfast/substreams-sink-kv/releases), or from source:

 ```bash
 go install -v github.com/streaminfast/substreams-sink-kv/cmd/substreams-sink-kv
 ```

-### Substream
+### Substreams

 The `block-meta` substreams tracks the first and last block of every month since genesis block.
-The substream has a `map` module with an output type of `sf.substreams.sink.kv.v1.KVOperations`
+The substreams has a `map` module with an output type of `sf.substreams.sink.kv.v1.KVOperations`

 ```yaml
 ...